 Phone: 01 234 5678

-Your personal profile, otherwise known as a personal statement, professional profile or career objective, is the section just underneath your name and contact details.
+Your personal profile, otherwise known as a personal statement, is the section just underneath your name and contact details.

 Your profile is a short summary of who you are, what you can offer the company and your current career goals.
-It gives recruiters a snapshot of what you’re all about, and it should be tailored to every job application, so it showcases your relevant skills.
+It gives recruiters a snapshot of what you’re all about; so, you should tailor it to every job application and ensure it showcases your relevant skills.

-The next section of your CV details your employment history.
+The next section details your employment history.
 It’s your chance to outline your previous positions of employment, placements, internships and any other examples of work experience.

-As you progress down your CV to old roles, its best to summarise the positions in one to three lines and if you have positions older than 10 years, you can delete them.
+As you go down your CV to old roles, its best to summarise the positions in one to three lines.
+If you have positions older than 10 years, you can delete them.

 Here’s an example of a position of employment: